Frederick B. Chary

 Frederick B. Chary (August 18, 1939 – November 14, 2020) was an American historian, emeritus professor of history at Indiana University Northwest, College of Arts and Sciences.
 He was past president and sponsor of the North American Bulgarian Studies Association.

-Early life
+Education

 Chary earned an A.B. at University of Pennsylvania in 1962, and an M.A. and Ph.D. at University of Pittsburgh in 1963 and 1968, respectively.
 He was a Fulbright Scholar.

 Career

 Chary had been at the faculty of Indiana University Northwest since 1967.

 Chary served as guest lecturer at the U.S. State Department's Foreign Service Institute.